AdvayBhatt/tamuhack_25_jan_2/README.md

 # tamuhack_25_jan
-Financial Advisor helper for the Capital One challenge
+A Financial Advisor chatbot that helps users manage their funds and tracks future investments.

 ## Inspiration